-In this blog I will describe how we can push datasets from SAP Data Hub or SAP Data Intelligence (they have this same capability) to SAP Analytics Cloud (SAC).
+In this blog post I will describe how we can push datasets from SAP Data Intelligence to SAP Analytics Cloud (SAC).

 To achieve this we used these capabilities